It's a Small World: 2008 refurbishment and further additions

 Osram Sylvania agreed to a twelve-year sponsorship in 2009.
 The sponsorship was taken over by Sylvania's parent firm Siemens in 2014, and Siemens discontinued its sponsorship effective October 2017.
+In early 2015, the entire facade received a fresh paint job with newly refreshed karat gold accents and trims for Disneyland's 60th Anniversary.
 The ride got another change during It's a Small World Holiday in 2022, in which two new dolls in wheelchairs (one in the South America scene and the other in the Finale room) were added in the ride.
-In addition, Miguel Rivera and Dante from Pixar's 2017 film Coco were added in the South America room, while it was announced that was a new projection show, Tapestry of Happiness on May 16, 2025, as part of Disneyland's 70th anniversary celebration.In July of 2025, alongside the Magic Kingdom version of the ride debuted an unreleased third verse of the song in the finale portion of the ride.
+In addition in 2025, the attraction was closed for a multi-month refurbishment after the holiday season.
+The facade once again received another refreshed paint-job, albeit the clock tower was given most of the touch-ups.
+Miguel Rivera and Dante from Pixar's 2017 film Coco were added in the South America room, while it was announced that was a new projection show, Tapestry of Happiness on May 16, 2025, as part of Disneyland's 70th anniversary celebration.In July of 2025, alongside the Magic Kingdom version of the ride debuted an unreleased third verse of the song in the finale portion of the ride.